yuanchaiyc/Ling471/assignments/Assignment-1.md

 ![VS-code-pic](https://user-images.githubusercontent.com/10963114/113206348-3627fb80-9224-11eb-96ec-f529ddef61c4.JPG)

 1. Now click on the "...", find the command "Push", and click it.
 1. Give it a few minutes, and check that your python file can be found not only in the local copy but also in the remote repository.
-(NB: This will count as your **submission** for this task.)
+(NB: This will count as your **submission** for this task.) **Check once more that the file name has your UW netID in it!!!
+If not, rename it so it does!**

      <img width="962" alt="Screen Shot 2021-03-22 at 12 31 09 PM" src="https://user-images.githubusercontent.com/10963114/112047449-8ad3c400-8b0a-11eb-83cb-8e620988fad3.png">